 For me, yoga really clicked when I realized you don't have to fit into a certain mold to practice.
 I'd come from a very yoga-centric community where I never felt like "part of the club" when I went to yoga class.
 In my travels, I discovered so many different types of yogis and yoga styles, and learned that yoga is truly meant for every body, at every stage, and every level of experience and athleticism.
 I've learned that there is much more to yoga than the physical practice, and all 8 limbs of yoga have influenced my life as well as the coaching program I've put together for my clients.

 After connecting deeply with my own practice, I returned to Barcelona to complete a 200-hour teacher training in hot vinyasa yoga.
 Over the month I built lasting relationships both in and out of the training, faced physical, mental, and emotional challenges, and felt truly grateful to practice yoga Mediterranean-side every day for the month.
 Once certified, I went on to lead classes at a retreat further south in Spain, where I gained valuable experience working with guests from all backgrounds and experience levels.
-While there, I also expanded my knowledge and experience with Yin and Restorative Yoga, which I now teach regularly as well.
+While there, I also expanded my knowledge and experience with Yin and Restorative Yoga, which I've continued to explore back in NYC.

 True to the balance represented in the yin yang symbol, I love to combine the yin styles (slow, calming, low energy) with yang (the hot, high energy stuff) to find both fluid movement and deep, meditative stretches.
 Learn more about my yoga teaching style here.